mail4hafij/pwa_service_worker/README.md

   // Not adding any cache when installing.
   // Otherwise - updates for those caches (added when installed)
   // will not be possible until clients uninstall or deregister
-  // service worker from thei devices. return self.skipWaiting();
+  // service worker from their devices. return self.skipWaiting();
 });